dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib.md

 ## Production ready

 All code examples are shown as ES6 ([ECMAScript 2015](https://en.wikipedia.org/wiki/ECMAScript)).
-But the production `dnb-ui-lib` is actually compiled down to ES5 (5th Edition).
+But the production `@dnb/eufemia` is actually compiled down to ES5 (5th Edition).
 So your product is using production ready code.

 ## Components & Patterns